-Let’s Move Salad Bars to Schools was founded by the Chef Ann Foundation, National Fruit and Vegetable Alliance, United Fresh Produce Association Foundation, and Whole Foods Market in support of First Lady Michelle Obama’s Let’s Move!
+Let’s Move Salad Bars to Schools was founded by the Chef Ann Foundation, National Fruit and Vegetable Alliance, United Fresh Start Foundation, and Whole Foods Market in support of First Lady Michelle Obama’s Let’s Move!
 Initiative.

 Providing healthy eating opportunities for kids in schools is imperative.
 Today, the U.S. has more than 38,000,000 primary school children, and according to data from The Center for Disease Control and Prevention:

 - Obesity prevalence among children and adolescents has almost tripled since 1980.